CyVerse-learning-materials/cyverse_mooc/docs/step1.md

     ??? answer

         **False** Tutorials are start-to-finish lessons on accomplishing certain analyses and tasks, while Platform Guides are in-depth guides of each CyVerse platform.

-???
-Tip

-    **See other versions of this documentation (CyVerse UK and CyVerse Austria)** In the lower-left hand side of the screen, change the version of this documentation from cyverse-us to one of the other documentation sets developed for this online guide (*cyverse-uk* or *cyverse-at*) to see specifics for those installations.

 -----------------------------------------------------------------------